-The Gators would finish the first half with 58 percent shooting on 17-of-29 attempts, while the Tigers would finish with one of their worst first-half outings of the season, hitting only 33 percent of their shots.
+The Gators would finish the first half with 58% shooting on 17-of-29 attempts, while the Tigers would finish with one of their worst first-half outings of the season, hitting only 33% of theirs.

 While the first half was a successful one for the Gators, it was the second in half in which Florida really exploded.